Are Looking For a Top Rated Sexual Abuse Attorney in Pennsylvania?

+Look no further.
+Top rated sex abuse attorney, Gary Brod has handled over 75 sexual abuse cases with successful results.
 No matter the form, sexual abuse can take a traumatic toll on a victim's physical and mental health.
 While attackers who are convicted of a sex crime face criminal penalties, victims who come forward and report their sexual abuse may be able to bring a separate civil action against their abusers.
-The Brod Injury Law Firm's legal team is dedicated to providing victims of sexual abuse the legal assistance they need to seek the justice they deserve.
+The Brod Injury Law Firm's legal team lead by top rated attorney Gary Brod is dedicated to providing victims of sexual abuse the legal assistance they need to seek the justice they deserve.

 How is Sexual Abuse defined in Pennsylvania?

 In Pennsylvania, cases involving sexual abuse are governed by 18 Pa.
 Cons.
 Stat § 3121 and subsequent sections.
 Sexual abuse itself is not a specific crime--rather, the term applies to any form of inappropriate sexual conduct imposed upon a victim.

 Acts Which Constitute Sexual Abuse in Pennsylvania

 In Pennsylvania, a variety of actions fall under the umbrella of sexual abuse.
 Such acts include:

 - Rape: forcible intercourse with a person who is threatened, unconscious, or incapable of giving consent;

 - Statutory Sexual Assault: sexual intercourse with a person under the age of 16, even if the victim consents;